farhad324/Auto-Chloro-A-Crop-Disease-Classifier-and-Remedies-Provider-In-Bangla/README.md

 shuffle=True)

 ```
-We also fixed the image size to (48, 48) and the bacth size to 64.
-We use class mode 'categorical' because more then 2 classes are available here.
+We also fixed the image size to (48, 48) and the batch size to 64.
+We use class mode 'categorical' because more than 2 classes are available here.

 ### CNN Model:

 We used a sequential model.
 The Sequential Model API is a way to build deep learning models that create a sequential class and create and add model layers to it.
 We used 4 convolutional layers with “Relu” (Rectified Linear Unit) activation functions.
 The parameters of the first conv2D are, filter-size, kernel-size, Input-shape.
-The convolutional layer is then pass to MaxPooling layer,pooliing size is the window size.
+The convolutional layer is then passed to MaxPooling layer,pooling size is the window size.
 ```python
 detection=Sequential()